Managing Certificates

 View as Markdown

-The OpenShell gateway requires mTLS certificates for sandbox supervisors and clients.
-The Helm chart supports two ways to provision and manage them:
+The OpenShell gateway uses mTLS certificates for transport between the gateway and sandbox supervisors.
+These certificates are not Kubernetes user authentication; configure OIDC or a trusted access proxy for user access.
+The Helm chart supports two ways to provision and manage the certificate bundle:

 ModeWhen to use

-Built-in pkiInitJob (default)Simplest path.
-A pre-install Kubernetes Job generates a self-signed CA and certificates once at install time.
+Built-in pkiInitJob (default)The default path.
+A pre-install Kubernetes Job generates a self-signed CA and certificates during installation.
 No additional dependencies.

 cert-managerProduction deployments that need automatic certificate rotation managed by a running controller.